 Commercial maritime vessels are shifting from consuming high-sulfur fuels to their low-sulfur future in the fourth quarter of 2019 leading up to the IMO 2020 sulfur regulations.

-Demand for the portion of the refined barrel that constitutes low-sulfur and middle distillates is about to experience substantial demand growth.
-This can mean higher prices for other low-sulfur fuel consumers outside of the commercial maritime industry, particularly the trucking and rail industries.
+The portion of the refined barrel that constitutes low-sulfur and middle distillates is experiencing substantial demand growth.
+This can mean higher prices for other low-sulfur fuel consumers in addition to the commercial maritime industry, particularly the trucking and rail industries.

-The refining industry is transitioning operations to accommodate changing refined product needs for IMO 2020.
-Current inventories have begun to change, and a timeline for greater market demand for low-sulfur fuels– and therefore upside price risk – is emerging in Q4.
+Refinery operations are transitioning to accommodate changing refined product needs for IMO 2020.
+Fuel sales have already dramatically changed, and the timeline for greater market demand for low-sulfur fuels– and therefore upside price risk – will extend into the first quarters of 2020.

 Expect Price Impacts With an Accelerating Transition

-Carriers are likely not in a rush to pay higher prices for lower-sulfur fuels.
-As such, the second half of Q4 2019 will be far more active than the first half when it comes to shifting supply-demand fundamentals.
-This also likely means low-sulfur fuel prices will experience upward pressure from the shift in demand beginning in the second half of the fourth quarter.
+As expected, carriers have not been in a rush to pay higher prices for lower-sulfur fuels.
+As such, the second half of Q4 2019 has been far more active than the first half when it comes to shifting supply-demand fundamentals.
+This also likely means low-sulfur fuel prices will continue to experience upward pressure from the shift in demand.

 This price pressure includes low-sulfur fuels that will be directly consumed by the maritime industry, as well as low-sulfur fuels for inland transport.